 A 1099-K is a U.S. tax form that reports the total amount of payments you received through Lodgify Payments during the year.
-It’s issued for tax reporting purposes and is sent to both you and the IRS.
+It’s issued for tax reporting purposes.

 The 1099-K reports gross payment volume, meaning it shows all payments your account received during the year, regardless of whether any of those payments were later refunded or reversed due to chargebacks.
 The IRS uses this to track total income processed through your account, not your net income.